KonradIT/goprohero/README.md

 * Material design
 * Big buttons
 * No waiting time for connection
+* HDR trigger with 4 types of bracketing levels, for Hero4 only
 * Trigger using volume rockers (up = record/take pic, down = stop)
 * Lots of settings
 * Profiles (action, indoor, cinematic)